MicrosoftDocs/azure-devops-yaml-schema/task-reference/packer-build-v0.md

 **`deployScriptPath`** - **Deployment script**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the relative path to powershell script (for Windows) or shell script (for Linux) which deploys the package.
+Specifies the relative path to a powershell script (for Windows) or a shell script (for Linux) which deploys the package.
 This script should be contained in the package path selected above.
 Supports a minimatch pattern.
 Example path: `deploy/**/scripts/windows/deploy.ps1`.
 <!-- :::editable-content-end::: -->
 <br>